mssola/terraform/README.md

 The deployment consists of:

-  * salt server: used to configure all the nodes
+  * *salt server*: used to configure all the nodes
-  * etcd cluster: the number of nodes can be configured
+  * *etcd cluster*: the number of nodes can be configured
-  * kube-master
+  * *kube-master*
-  * kube-minions: the number of nodes can be configured
+  * *kube-minions*: the number of nodes can be configured

-A packaged version of terraform can be found on OBS inside of the [Virtualization:containers](https://build.opensuse.org/project/show/Virtualization:containers) project.
+A packaged version of Terraform can be found on OBS inside of the [Virtualization:containers](https://build.opensuse.org/project/show/Virtualization:containers) project.

 ## Cluster configuration

 Some aspects of the cluster can be configured by using Terraform variables.

-All the variables are defined inside of `<provider>/variables.tf`.

-There's no need to change the file, you can simply set them using environment variables.
+All these variables are defined inside of `<provider>/variables.tf`, but there's no need to change the file: you can simply set them using environment variables.

 Examples:
 ```